coolface88/haskell_brackets_balancing/README.md

 Do not need to implement all or any of the functions needed to construct or evaluate the dsl:  The goal is to develop the type semantics necessary to cover all needed states and provide a type-signiture or equivalent with an inline comment describing the logic.

+# Solution overview

+1) Implement a pushdown automata using stack data structure.
+ - On encountering an open braces, open bracket or open square bracket push them on the stack
+ - On encountering a closing corresponding ones  pop them off the stack
+ - If attempt to pop an empty stack, reject
+ - If stack not empty at the end, reject
+ - Else accept

+2) I will model the solution with a finite state machine
+ - Define a state set regarding the contract terms and conditions
+ - The FSM associates with a monoidal structure, I would consider to make it as a monoid instance so we have a free append function.

 # Build and exec
 stack build